subarnop/Daisy/README.md

 Daisy started as a fun project and loved to be a open source in 2014.
 Current version of Daisy works on postfix method of solution into a stack data model.

-Daisy just consists of a c program run in a gcc compiler.
-Daisy has been developed using certain arithmetic key words which can be directly implemented from a text file or can be taken as input during run time.

-It is written in C.
-The initial prototype runs on Linux.
-There is no Mac or Windows version yet.

 Requirements :white_check_mark:
 -------------------------------
 :pushpin: gcc version 4.x